ghuntley/ghuntley.github.io/_posts/2017-02-07-announcing-reactiveui-virtual-community-meetups.md

 The first meetup is scheduled for the 14th of Feb at 08:00 AM AEST.
 The session will be a retrospective and planning for the future, followed by questions from the community.

-For more information, visit [this repository on GitHub](github.com/reactiveui/meetups) and click on "Star" aka "Watch This Repository" to be automatically notified about upcoming meetups.
+For more information, visit [this repository on GitHub](github.com/reactiveui/meetups).
+Click on "Star" and "Watch This Repository" to be automatically notified about upcoming meetups.